 Microsoft Edge kiosk mode is a feature that allows users to set up a dedicated browsing environment for specific tasks or scenarios, such as public displays or informational kiosks.
 It restricts access to other applications and provides a streamlined, secure browsing experience tailored to a particular use case.

-2. How do I put Microsoft Edge in kiosk mode?
+2. How to put Microsoft Edge in kiosk mode?

 To put Microsoft Edge in kiosk mode, open the browser and go to the desired website.
 Click on the three dots in the upper-right corner, select “More tools,” and then choose “Open in kiosk mode.”
 To execute this across a device fleet, it’s better to opt for an MDM solution.